textcompare/detect-code-language/README.md

 # Programming Language Detector

 This code provides a basic framework for detecting the programming language of a given code snippet.
+It has implemented in http://textcompare.io to compare code and text.

 **Supported Languages:**